clarkjohn/mule-healthchecks/README.md

 Open port connections are created in two ways:
 1. Properties file
-2. Generated at startup based on Mule defined [http-connectors](https://docs.mulesoft.com/connectors/http/http-connector) within Mule flows.
+2. Generated at startup based on all Mule defined [http-connectors](https://docs.mulesoft.com/connectors/http/http-connector) within Mule flows.
 Open port healthchecks will use the hostname/IP defined in the http-connector

+### 3. certificate expiration

+Certificate Expiration healthchecks check if a certificate has expired or is about to expire.

+Healthchecks are generated at startup based on keystores/truststores using all Mule defined DefaultTlsContextFactorys